 - You want to create a value add to your website without creating a full blown membership site

-Interactive Tutorial to Password Protect a WordPress Page or Post – (Sound Enabled)
+You Try – Interactive Tutorial to Password Protect WordPress Pages and Posts – (Sound Enabled)

 Here’s an interactive tutorial

 To Password Protect a WordPress page or post follow these steps below